 Learn how to grow cauliflower in pots in this article.
-Growing cauliflowers in containers is not very difficult but rewarding–if you know the details.
+Growing cauliflowers in containers is not very difficult but rewarding–if you know all the details.

 How to Grow Cauliflower in Containers